-Muskingum University has been continuously accredited since 1919 by the Higher Learning Commission (renewed in 2013) and is authorized by, and receives periodic reauthorization from, the Ohio Board of Regents to grant its degrees.
+Muskingum University has been continuously accredited since 1919 by the Higher Learning Commission (renewed in 2013) and is authorized by, and receives periodic reauthorization from, the Ohio Department of Higher Education to grant its degrees.
 The Higher Learning Commission is located at 230 South LaSalle Street, Suite 7-500, Chicago, IL 60604; phone 800.621.7440.
 The program in chemistry is approved by the American Chemical Society.
-The Muskingum University Educator Preparation Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE) for both initial and advanced programs.
-Muskingum University is fully approved for teacher education by the Ohio Department of Education and is a member of the Interstate Certification Compact which provides for comparable certification in numerous other states including Pennsylvania, New York and New Jersey.
+The Muskingum University Educator Preparation Unit (EPP) is accredited by the National Council for Accreditation of Teacher Education (NCATE) for both initial and advanced programs.
+Muskingum University is fully approved by the Ohio Department of Higher Education to provide teacher education.
+The Institution is a member of the Interstate Certification Compact which provides for comparable certification/licensure from other states.
 Muskingum University is an accredited institutional member of the National Association of Schools of Music.
 The Nursing programs are nationally accredited by the Commission on Collegiate Nursing Education (CCNE) located at Dupont Circle, NW, Suite 530, Washington, DC 20036, 202.887.6791.
 The pre-licensure BSN program is approved by the Ohio Board of Nursing.
 The Nursing Department also holds membership in the American Association of Colleges of Nursing (AACN).
 The Engineering Science program is accredited by the Engineering Accreditation Commission of ABET.